Rammsauer/greenwashing/README.md

 INT.
 AIRPLANE CABIN - IN FLIGHT - NIGHT

 Jack sits next to a frumpy WOMAN.
 They chat.
-Jack turns to
+Jack turns to look at his food, takes a bite.
+He turns back and it's...
 </pre>